sunain-s/Bitwise-Manipulation-Game/README.md

 # Bitwise-Manipulation-Game
-Using the shortest number of manipulations convert 1 byte to another
+Using the shortest number of manipulations convert 1 byte to another - made using Python3